ArieLevs/NalkinsCloud/README.md

 Post Installation
 -----------------
-Ansible will store a .bks file at `/tmp/[MOSUITTO_HOST]/etc/ssl/certs` on your local machine (by default)
+Ansible will store a .bks file at `/tmp/[MOSUITTO_HOST]/etc/ssl/certs` on your local machine (by default),
-This file will later be needed in order for the android app to work
+This file will later be needed in order for the android app to work.

 Go to `Application` page in django admin, *Please change domain with relevant IP\Domain*.
 	https://www.nalkins.cloud/admin/oauth2_provider/application/add/